Mohamed Abdou (political scientist): Activism and controversies

 Abdou describes himself as an anarchist.
 He is known for his activism in support of Palestinian rights and global decolonial movements.
 He has delivered lectures on indigenous resistance, settler colonialism, and transnational solidarity movements.

-He has published essays and op-eds in media outlets including Al Jazeera and Middle East Eye, and maintains a Substack newsletter titled Decolonial Reflections.
+He has published essays and op-eds in media outlets including Al Jazeera and Middle East Eye, and maintains a Substack newsletter titled Endtimes.

 Abdou has drawn criticism from some conservative and pro-Israel media outlets, which have accused him of supporting extremist groups.
 Supporters argue that such portrayals are politically motivated and undermine academic freedom.

 In April 2024, Abdou and several other Columbia faculty members came under scrutiny during a hearing of the House Committee on Education and the Workforce, following their pro-Palestinian stances and comments.
 During that time, Abdou was a visiting scholar at Columbia for the Spring 2024 semester and taught the course Decolonial-Queerness and Abolition.
 His hiring by Columbia was criticized by committee member Elise Stefanik, after his social media post on October 11, 2023 stating "I'm with Hamas, Hezbollah and Islamic Jihad", shortly after the Hamas October 7 attack on Israel.
 Columbia President Nemat Shafik criticized Abdou's statement and said that Abdou "will never work at Columbia again".
 Shafik's comment sparked criticism from student and professor organizations, including the AAUP.

+Abdou is currently promoting a campus tour called "Death to the Akademy".
+He has told students, "Be proud of your hate for America…You love Islam, and you should be loving Islam more than this barbarous colony.
+It’s a plague upon the earth.
+And yeah, in that sense, you need to be a threat.
+We all need to be a threat."